What makes an Outlet a success or a failure?

 Planning and Development Consultancy

 - Management of Planning – Planning requirements are specific to each country, yet the Directors of TLC and it’s service providers have had only successful experiences in guiding the development of many projects in UK, Europe, CEE, Russia and CIS.

 - Strategic Design Consultancy – what size, how many stores and what brands are going to be suitable for the project?
 How many parking spaces?
 What should back of house look like?
+What electrical capacity is required?
+How should waste be dealt with?
 What works for store facades?
 How should the décor match the catchment’s market positioning?
 Should the Outlet have its own brand?
+What would an Outlet signage strategy look like?
 All of these are problems that have been solved by TLC personnel in previous successful projects.

 - Finding the right brands to be tenants – through previous leasing and operational management, TLC has a relationship with over 200 brands active in Outlets, so is able to find the right brands to match or enhance the market position of any Outlet project.

 - Negotiation of lease terms – through 15 years’ successful experience of closing deals with brands for Outlet projects.

 - Operational set up and launch of Outlet projects (systems processes and procedures) – TLC personnel have performed this bespoke service from scratch in several different countries for many of the successful assets listed on our past and current projects page.